 In addition to overseeing the university's visual identity program, PAGES offers planning

-and consulting, editing, rewriting, graphic design, Web design, typesetting and formatting,
+and consulting, editing, rewriting, graphic design, Web design, typesetting and formatting

-and printer liaison.
+to university syle, and printer liaison.

 PAGES secures estimates, obtains bidding and technical printing information, and delivers your job to the printer, providing essential, high-quality pre-press services in support of your academic mission.